isabela-lima/the-herta-theme/README.md

-# The Herta Theme
+# Holographic Purple Theme

-> _"Ahem!
-Remember this moment—the birth of a star-studded theme, named after the genius of all geniuses!"_ — The Herta
+> A beautiful holographic color palette with purple, cyan, and magenta accents for a futuristic coding experience.

-A beautiful VS Code theme inspired by Herta from Honkai: Star Rail, featuring a holographic color palette that brings the genius puppet master's aesthetic to your coding environment.
+A beautiful VS Code theme featuring a holographic color palette with purple, cyan, and magenta accents that brings a futuristic aesthetic to your coding environment.

 ## ✨ Features

 - **🎨 Dual Themes**: Dark and Light variants for any preference
-- **🌈 Holographic Palette**: Purple, cyan, and magenta accents inspired by Herta's futuristic design
+- **🌈 Holographic Palette**: Purple, cyan, and magenta accents with a futuristic design
 - **📝 Comprehensive Coverage**: Full syntax highlighting for multiple programming languages
 - **🎯 Smart Color System**: Semantic color naming for consistent theming across all UI elements
 - **📊 Jupyter Support**: Optimized colors for Jupyter Notebooks